Saturday, April 28, 2012

 1979: Donna Summer titled her new song right as "Hot Stuff" was up from #79 to #29 on this date.

-1979: Minute By Minute by the Doobie Brothers took over from the Bee Gees' Spirits Having Flown on the album chart.
+1979: Minute By Minute by the Doobie Brothers took over from the Bee Gees' Spirits Having Flown on the Album chart.
 2 Hot! from Peaches & Herb came in at #3 while Dire Straits' debut was at 4.
-The rest of the Top Ten: Desolation Angels from Bad Company, Parallel Lines by Blondie was #6, George Benson had #7 with Livin' Inside Your Love, Supertramp's landmark Breakfast in America landed inside the ten for the first time, the Allman Brothers Band had #9 with Enlightened Rouges and Rod Stewart fell to 10 with Blondes Have More Fun.
+The rest of the Top 10: Desolation Angels from Bad Company, Parallel Lines by Blondie was #6, George Benson had #7 with Livin' Inside Your Love, Supertramp's landmark Breakfast in America landed inside the 10 for the first time, the Allman Brothers Band had #9 with Enlightened Rouges and Rod Stewart fell to 10 with Blondes Have More Fun.

-1980: Tommy Caldwell of the Marshall Tucker Band died of head injuries sustained in a car crash near his hometown of Spartanburg, South Carolina.
+1980: Tommy Caldwell of the Marshall Tucker Band died at age 30 of head injuries sustained in an April 22 car crash near his hometown of Spartanburg, South Carolina.

-1981: Steve Currie, former member of T Rex, was killed in a car crash returning to his home near Vale de Parra, Algarve, Portugal.
+1981: Steve Currie, former bassist of T Rex, was killed in a car crash returning to his home near Vale de Parra, Algarve, Portugal.
 He was 33.

 1983: U2 appeared at the Rochester Institute of Technology Ice Rink in New York.